Flag Select Language

 No gradations.

 A practice is either designated by the International Jurisdictions Council — or it is not.
 No tiers, no premium listings, no upgraded visibility.
-No referral or mandate arrangements at any level.

 Designation reflects execution-ground responsibility, continuity of practice, professional standing, and institutional alignment — across one of five practice domains, in one jurisdiction.